 Choosing Cellular Carriers for Boondocking

 There simply is no single network that works best everywhere; a hang-up for those that truly desire to go everywhere with internet access.

 All of the nationwide carriers have strengths and weaknesses in various locations across the country.
 And each offers different plans & policies that make them more or less suitable as a mobile internet solution for boondocking.

-As a boondocker or an anchor-outer, you need to consider what carrier - or, more than likely, what combination of carriers - will give you coverage and data in the places you want to visit with internet.
+As a boondocker or an anchor-outer, you need to consider what carrier - or, more than likely, what combination of carriers - will give you coverage and data in the places you want to visit with internet connectivity.

 The major difference for each of the carriers is how widespread their coverage is nationwide.
 And for those relying on cellular-based internet as they move around the country.
-LTE coverage is important to consider first, and 5G will be what matters in the years ahead.
+LTE coverage should be considered first, and 5G is becoming important to keep an eye on.